Kim Woodburn: Early life

-Patricia Mary McKenzie was born in Eastney, Hampshire, on 25 March 1942 to Mary Patricia (née Shaw) and Ronald McKenzie, a Royal Marine who was largely absent from her upbringing.
-Woodburn was physically abused by her parents throughout her childhood, and sexually abused by her father.
-Woodburn's mother resented the fact she resembled her father and would beat her with carpet brushes and other household objects.
-She had an older sister Gloria, and several half siblings from her mother's second marriage to James McGinley.
+Patricia Mary McKenzie was born on 25 March 1942 in Eastney, Hampshire, to Mary Patricia and Ronald McKenzie, a Royal Marine who was largely absent from her upbringing.
+Woodburn was physically abused by her parents throughout her childhood and sexually abused by her father.
+Her mother resented the fact that she resembled her father and would beat her with carpet brushes and other household objects.
+She had an older sister, Gloria, and several half siblings from her mother's second marriage to James McGinley.

-She left home at the age of 16 and moved to Liverpool where she worked as a live-in cleaner for a family.
-As well as being a professional cleaner, Woodburn held other jobs including as a beautician working at the make-up counter in a department store and as a model after taking modelling classes.
-She also worked on the assembly line at the Meccano factory and had a job at Woolworths.
-In February 1966, when she was 23 years old, Woodburn prematurely gave birth to a stillborn son and buried him in a park.
-This revelation, which she made in her 2006 autobiography, Unbeaten, led to a police inquiry, but no action was taken and Woodburn readily assisted with the investigation.
-After the death of her baby, she changed her name from Patricia to Kim, after the American actress and painter Kim Novak after watching a film she was in.
+She left home at the age of 16 and moved to Liverpool, where she worked as a live-in cleaner for a family.
+Alongside her work as a professional cleaner, Woodburn held other jobs, including as a beautician at a department store make-up counter and as a model after taking modelling classes.
+She also worked on the assembly line at the Meccano factory and held a job at Woolworths.
+In February 1966, at the age of 23, Woodburn prematurely gave birth to a stillborn son and buried him in a park.
+This revelation, made in her 2006 autobiography, Unbeaten, led to a police inquiry, but no action was taken, and Woodburn cooperated fully with the investigation.
+After the death of her baby, she changed her name from Patricia to Kim, after the American actress and painter Kim Novak, having seen her in a film.
 Woodburn spent a year at sea with Fred.
-Olsen Cruise Lines, working in ship gift shops, and then became a residential social worker in a girls' remand centre.
+Olsen Cruise Lines, working in ship gift shops, and later became a residential social worker in a girls' remand centre.